-When the starting temperature is below -10 °C (14 °F) for long time it's suggested to use a synthetic oil.
+When the starting temperature is below -10°C (14°F) for a long time synthetic oil is recommended.
 Other drivers and gearboxes, if appropriate, should be lubricated in accordance with their manuals.

 In the case of product lubricated bearings the source of product supply should be checked against the order.
 There may be requirements for an external clean supply, particular supply pressure or the commencement of lubrication supply before pump start-up.